revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

     - `String url = "JDBC:mysql://localhost:3306/demo1";`
   - Where localhost represents hostname or IP address of the MySQL server, 3306 port number of the server and by default, it is 3306, test1 is the name of the database on the server.

 - Create a statement:Once a connection establishment is done, you can interact with the database.
   - The `Statement`, `PreparedStatement`, and `CallableStatement` JDBC interfaces will define the methods that permit you to send SQL commands and receive data from the database.We can use JDBC Statement as follows:
   - `Statement st = con.createStatement();`
   - Here, con is a reference to the Connection interface used in the earlier step.

-- Execute the query: query means an SQL query.
-We can have various types of queries.for ex:Query for updating, inserting and data retrieval a table in a database.
-The `executeQuery()` method that belongs to the Statement interface is used for executing queries related to values retrieval from the database.
-This method returns the ResultSet object which can be used to get all the table records.The `executeUpdate(sql_query)` method of the Statement interface is used for executing queries related to the update/insert operation.For Example:
+- Execute the query: query means an SQL query.We can have various types of queries.for ex:Query for updating, inserting and data retrieval a table in a database.The `executeQuery()` method that belongs to the Statement interface is used for executing queries related to values retrieval from the database.This method returns the ResultSet object which can be used to get all the table records.The `executeUpdate(sql_query)` method of the Statement interface is used for executing queries related to the update/insert operation.For Example:
 ```java

     int s = st.executeUpdate(sql);